When the students of Lincoln County High, in Hamlin, West Virginia, roll out of bed for school, nearly half are also getting ready to head to work.

 The classrooms operate as any real company, providing actual services to their communities.
 For example, in response to a major flood two years ago, a group of simulated companies collaborated across county and school lines to build 15 tiny, turnkey homes, and delivered them to the governor to distribute to people in need.
 The homes came stocked with Christmas trees and presents.
 D’Antoni observed the satisfaction in the students as they visited individuals that received the homes.

 “Some of the kids who built these homes came from homes that aren’t as good as what they were giving away,” she said.

 Day to day, students are expected to behave like real employees.
 They are even drug tested.

-They are engaged in their communities, attend county commission meetings and are important contributors to industry advisory meetings.
-They are rising to the level of what’s needed to get the job done.
+They are engaged in their communities, attend county commission meetings and are important contributors to industry advisory meetings – rising to the level of what’s needed to get the job done.

 “You see a child who is so shy and can’t talk and is backward in a classroom who becomes a safety director for their company, and all of a sudden, they’re up giving safety lessons on Fridays because that’s their job,” D’Antoni said.

 She added, “If I had my way, I would change the entire education system to this model.”